State Custody related deaths

 HMP Wandsworth Home Office

-Concerns summary There was no effective system for families to provide crucial health information for prisoners, nor assurance of its dissemination.
+Concerns summary (AI summary) There was no effective system for families to provide crucial health information for prisoners, nor assurance of its dissemination.
 Ineffective control of contraband (Spice) inflow posed significant health risks within the prison.

 Daniel Dunkley